tama-7010/TIL/Docker/Docker.md

 * docker container stats ... performance stats for all containers
 * docker container run -it ... start new container interactively
-* docker container exec -it ... run additional process in running container ** -t, --tty ... pseudo-tty, simulates a real terminal, like what SSH does ** -i, --interactively ... interactive, Keep session open to recieve terminal input
+* docker container exec -it ... run additional process in running container ** -d, --detach ... run conatiner in background and print container id ** -t, --tty ... pseudo-tty, simulates a real terminal, like what SSH does ** -i, --interactively ... interactive, Keep session open to recieve terminal input
 * docker container start -ai CONTAINER ... start one or moer stopped containers